 What are Cancer Biomarkers?

 Cancer biomarkers are molecular indicators that signify the presence of cancer in the body.
 These can be specific genes, proteins, or other molecules that are produced either by the tumor itself or by the body in response to the tumor.
 Identifying these biomarkers is crucial for early diagnosis, prognosis, and monitoring the effectiveness of treatment.
-How Does Nanotechnology Enhance Detection of Cancer Biomarkers?

-The use of nanotechnology in cancer biomarker detection offers several advantages: Increased Sensitivity: Nanomaterials have a high surface-area-to-volume ratio, allowing for the detection of very low concentrations of biomarkers.
+Increased Sensitivity: Nanomaterials have a high surface-area-to-volume ratio, allowing for the detection of very low concentrations of biomarkers.

 Enhanced Specificity: Functionalization of nanoparticles can ensure that they bind only to specific biomarkers, reducing false positives.